Menu

 Water Treatment Plants (Indoor Processing Areas)18-40 ftUFOHumidity and corrosion risk favor sealed fixtures; UFO designs commonly offer stronger IP protection

-Wastewater Treatment (Indoor Wet Zones)18-35 ftUFOMoisture + chemical exposure demands sealing; UFO tends to be more robust for wet industrial spaces
+Wastewater Treatment (Indoor Wet Zones)18-35 ftUFOMoisture and chemical exposure demand sealing; UFO fixtures tend to be more robust for wet industrial spaces

-Power Plants (Turbine / Generator Buildings)25-80 ftBothHigh mounting heights and vibration: UFO is the default; linear can supplement specific task areas.
-Consider High Temperature fixtures in this area.
+Power Plants (Turbine / Generator Buildings)25-80 ftBothHigh mounting heights and vibration make UFO the default; linear can supplement specific task areas.
+Consider high temperature fixtures in this environment

-Nuclear Facilities (Indoor Industrial Areas)20-60 ftBoth (project-specific)Selection is driven by facility standards, maintenance access, and lighting plan requirements; often mixed by zone.
+Nuclear Facilities (Indoor Industrial Areas)20-60 ftBoth (project-specific)Selection is driven by facility standards, maintenance access, and lighting plan requirements, and is often mixed by zone.
 If the area has high ambient temperatures, consider using high temperature lighting

-Cold Storage Warehouses20-45 ftUFOCold-rated drivers and sealed designs perform better; UFO commonly offers better protection against moisture and temperature swings
+Cold Storage Warehouses20-45 ftUFOCold-rated drivers and sealed designs perform better; UFO fixtures commonly offer better protection against moisture and temperature swings

-Food Processing (Non-Washdown Areas)18-35 ftBothLinear for uniform work zones; UFO where sealing and durability matter – washdown zones often need specialized fixtures
+Food Processing (Non-Washdown Areas)18-35 ftBothLinear works well for uniform work zones, while UFO fits areas where sealing and durability matter.
+Washdown zones often need specialized fixtures

-Loading Docks (Indoor Bays)18-30 ftUFOHigh activity and impacts; UFO provides strong vertical punch and durability at dock doors
+Loading Docks (Indoor Bays)18-30 ftUFOHigh activity and impacts favor UFO fixtures, which provide strong vertical punch and durability at dock doors

-Maintenance Shops18-30 ftLinearUniformity reduces shadows around equipment; improves comfort for detailed work
+Maintenance Shops18-30 ftLinearUniformity reduces shadows around equipment and improves comfort for detailed work

 Data Centers / Large Electrical Rooms18-35 ftBothUniform lighting improves visibility in aisles and rows; UFO can support higher mounting in open utility spaces